 1. Can we adopt in Colorado if we hold residence in another state?

 - Yes you can.
 We know that military families move approximately ever three years typically hold one or more homes.
 Regardless of your home state, you can adopt while in Colorado.
 You can live on or off post, and do not have to own a home here.

 2. We just moved to Colorado from another state and have an approved home study there.
 Can we use it?

 -Per rules and regulations of the state of Colorado, we have to conduct a new home study when you move.
 But, with that said, we would like to see your old home study.
 If it is done to SAFE standards we can complete an update to the study.
-If not we will have to re do your home study.
+If not, we will have to re-write your home study.

 3. Is there help for a military family to pay for the adoption?

 - Adoption is expensive, and many family's need financial assistance to make their dream come true.
 Lets start with the big one.
 The IRS recently announced that the maximum adoption tax credit for 2016 will be $13,460.00. ( For more information on the adoption tax credit, contact us at 719-243-5171).
 Adoption Grants, this is a very popular way to fund your adoption.
 Fund Your Adoption: A Step-By-Step Guide To Adopt Debt-Free, a book by Jeremy Resmer is a wonderful place to look for grants, fundraising, and loans are also ways to raise funds.
 After your adoption is finalized there are funds available to service members.
 Federal law authorizes reimbursement for certain expenses associated with adoption to a maximum of $2000 per child and not to exceed $5000 per calendar year. ( To get more information on the military reimbursement call us at 719-243-5171 or check out this web site, http://www.dfas.mil/militarymembers/payentitlements/adoptionreimbursement.html.)